MarcSerraPeralta/surface-sim/docs/structure_logical_circuit.md

 ```

 where in a logical operation layer each logical qubit MUST performs ONE logical operation.
+A logical operation is a logical reset, measurement, or unitary gate.
 Logical idling is considered an operaion.
 This means that a circuit can never
 have a logical reset followed directly by a logical measurement.
 There will be always a QEC cycle between them.